 Now, it’s on to the beer!
 Take a five minute drive to North Woodstock, NH – you’ll find the Woodstock Inn Brewery there, taking center stage on Main Street.
 This sprawling pub/brewery/inn has live music and open mic nights, as well as a great menu packed with chowders, burgers, nachos, and other comfy mainstays.
 But the main draw is still, undeniably, beer.
 Take a tour through the 30-barrel production facility and lab to get the inside scoop on local staples, including seasonal brews like the Kanc Country Maple Porter (made with maple syrup brewed right in town), and the Double Pig’s Ear Brown Ale (a heady 8.4% brew with caramel and toffee notes).

 If you’re interested in taking the tour, plan your excursions around the Woodstock Inn Brewery.
-Tours occur just once, daily, at 12pm.
+Tours occur Friday - Sunday.
 For more information and to reserve a spot, visit the Woodstock Inn Brewery website.
-Tour price: $9 (includes pint glass and tasting).
+Tour price: $10 per person (includes pint glass and tasting).

-TWIN BARNS BREWIN CO.
+TWIN BARNS BREWING CO.
 NORTH TAPROOM (North Woodstock, NH)

 REK’-LIS BREWING (Bethlehem, NH)